tomohiro-dev/tomohiro-dev/README.md

 - Highly interested in backend development.
 - Passionate about building and operating serverless infrastructure.
   - Specialized in using AWS CDK for infrastructure as code.
-- Currently I'm interested in TypeScript, Next.js, Astro and RUST.
+- Currently I'm interested in TypeScript, Next.js, Astro and RUST. / Frontend (hobbyist)

 ## Likes
 Coding, Reading books, Marketing, Writing, and Lifting weights like a body builder :)